cllebrun/workshop-IBM-Cloud/labs/1.0 Lab Cloud - Developer tools/README.md

     <img src="./images/default-toolchain.png" />

 14. Let's check the different tools.
-Click right on the Git tool and select **"open link in a new tab"** to have a look:
+Right click on the Git tool and select **"open link in a new tab"** to have a look:

   <img src="./images/git.png" />